Ringworm On Scalp

 Treatment for Ringworm on Scalp

-As we have discussed so far that ringworm on scalp is highly contagious, anyone suffering from this condition should see the doctor immediately.
+As we have discussed so far that ringworm on scalp or tinea capitis is highly contagious, anyone suffering from this condition should see the doctor immediately.
 The doctors usually prescribe medicated shampoos and oral medication to kill the fungus.
 Let understand the different ringworm on scalp treatment:

-There are several antifungal medications to treat ringworm on scalp, but griseofulvin and terbinafine hydrochloride are the leading medications for this condition.
+There are several antifungal medications to treat ringworm on scalp, but griseofulvin and terbinafine hydrochloride are the leading medications for tinea capitis condition.
 These are oral medications that usually have to be taken for six weeks.
 In most cases, the doctors prescribe to take these medications with high-fat food.

 Besides oral medicines, your doctor might also prescribe you a medicated shampoo to get rid of the fungus on the scalp and curb its spread.
 That said, medicated shampoo doesn’t kill the fungus from spreading but kills the fungus.
 To kill the fungus, one must combine the treatment of shampoo with oral medication.